KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Viridescent Venerer’s RES Shred passive also works on surrounding enemies after being affected by Swirl’s AoE.

 **Evidence:**
-Clip 1 was tested against the 3 same hilichurls using the same rotation and setup with Lisa + Venti (with ZL for shielding + res shred. https://youtu.be/bZOAH38YLMs
+Clip 1 was tested against the 3 same hilichurls using the same rotation and setup with Lisa + Venti (with ZL for shielding + RES Shred. https://youtu.be/bZOAH38YLMs

 With Zhongli’s shred in effect, Lisa’s 1-hit AA dealt 16 Electro DMG against one Hilichurl.
 Since all Hilichurls share the same base RES, we can assume Lisa will deal 16 DMG to the other two when paired with Zhongli’s RES Shred.